The Application Process

 Submit the following materials to: Graduate Admissions, Campus Box 107, Georgia College, Milledgeville, GA 31061.
 Questions?
 Call Graduate Admissions.

-- The completed plus $35 fee (a PDF version of the is available for mailing; the hard-copy application cost is $40).on-line graduate applicationapplication
+- The completed on-line graduate application plus $35 fee (a PDF version of the is available for mailing; the hard-copy application cost is $40).

 - After completing the on-line application, download and return the required signature page: please complete this step (included in the hard-copy application).